 The President of the Baptist Union of Great Britain is elected annually and takes office at the annual Baptist Assembly held in May.
 Our current President, Dave Gregory, took office at our Assembly in Peterborough on 12 May 2018.
 Ken Benjamin was also welcomed as our new Vice-President.

-Nominations for our President in 2020-21 are now open.
+Nominations for our President in 2020-21 have now closed.
 More information and the nominations form are here

 The President’s main role is as a communicator/facilitator of our Union’s vision and mission.
 The President travels around our Union, engaging with local churches, regional Associations and Colleges.